 Key properties subject to this tax include a single-family dwelling with not more than three residential living spaces, a semi-detached or row house, a residential condominium unit and a long-term lease of the land on which a residential building is located.

-A concrete example to better understand the impact of this new tax
+An example to better understand the impact of this new tax

 The following example will help you better understand the financial impact this new tax will have on a residential property owner living outside Canada:

 The owner of a condominium in Old Montreal, who has been living in Europe for several years, has been unable to enter Canada for the past two years because of the ongoing pandemic.
 The municipal value of his residential property is $500,000.
 With the advent of the UHT, this owner will have to pay a $5,000 tax at the end of the calendar year if he has not been able to reside in his Montreal residence for more than 180 days or if he has not been able to rent it to an eligible occupant.

 There are a few exceptions where certain owners are not required to pay the UHT.
 First, the residential property must meet the definition of “qualified occupancy” for at least 180 days.
 The owner must also have acquired the residential property during the calendar year.
 If the owner is deceased, the death must have occurred in the calendar year or the preceding calendar year.
 The construction of the residential property must be completed before April of the calendar year.
 Lastly, if the residential property has suffered a disaster or is in a condition considered unsafe that cannot be remedied by the owner, or if major renovations have been made, UHT may not be collected.